 BIBLE IV-Pentateuch.
-An advanced study of this important section of the Word of God which is most frequently attacked by modern enemies.
-It includes a study of creation and the flood in the light of modern research; of the beginnings and early dispensations of human history; of the formation and institutions of the Jewish nation; of the types foreshadowing God's method of redemption as revealed in the New Testament; and an analysis of each book with practical spiritual applications.
+Of such importance is this basic portion of the Bible that it deserves special and advanced study.
+The subjects of authorship and composition are studied with a candid consideration of the modern destructive hypothesis.
+The Creation and the Deluge are studied in the light of modern research.
+The beginnings of human history are traced.
+The formation and institutions of the Jewish nation are studied minutely.
+The moral law is studied with respect to its perpetual application for human society.
+The typology and promises of the Jewish religion are related to Christ the Anti-type and Messiah.
+Each book is analyzed according to its individuality.
+Practical and spiritual applications are made throughout the course.
+Assignments, collateral reading, lectures, notes.
 Value, 4 semester hours.
-Offered in 1937-38.
+Offered in 1939-40.

-Twenty

-- BIBLE Va-Job.
+BIBLE Va-Job.
 An exegetical study of this ancient masterpiece.
 The great truths that are revealed regarding suffering and God's providence in this matchless drama are discovered.
 Value, 2 semester hours.

-Offered in second semester of 1937-38. - BIBLE Vb-Psalms.
-The Psalms are classified, their original and ancient usage noted, their prophetical significance and experiential value emphasized.
+BIBLE Vb-Psalms.
+An advanced study in the Psalms.
+The questions of authorship, date, composition, and classification are duly considered.
+Each Psalm is studied minutely from historical, experiential, and Messianic standpoints.
+The student comes to learn that not one of the Psalms is either uninteresting or unimportant.
+The outreaches of the Psalmist's soul and the sure mercy of his God in response represent to the careful student an encouraging prospect for his own spiritual triumph in every circumstance of life.
+The direct method of study is employed and it is the object of the class for the student himself to acquire skill in interpretation.
+To this end he is directed in the study of each Psalm by questions and project assignments.
 Value, 3 semester hours.
+Offered 1938-39.

-Offered in second semester, 1938-1939. - BIBLE VIa-Isaiah.
+BIBLE VIa-Isaiah.
 An intensive study of the book sometimes known as "The Gospel According to Isaiah."
 The critical problem of authorship is briefly treated.
 The tremendous social and political upheavals of Isaiah's day are observed.
 The Messianic and millennial prophecies are examined.
 Assignments, collateral reading, notes.
 Value, 3 semester hours.
-Offered in 1938-39. - BIBLE VIb-Jeremiah.
+Offered in 1938-39.

+BIBLE VIb-Jeremiah.
 A study of Judah's religious, moral, and civil decline along with its relation to other major nations of that period.
 Attention is given to the mission of the prophet, his character and work.
 Lectures, assignments, notes.
-Value, 2 semester hours. - BIBLE Vic-Daniel.
+Value, 2 semester hours.

+BIBLE VIc-Daniel.
 A biographical, dispensational, prophetical study.
 The life and times of the prophet are considered.
 The critical problem of authorship and date is taken up.
 The Messianic and Gentile-kingdom prophecies are given special examination.
-Value, 2 term hours.
+Value, 2 semester hours.
 Offered 1938-39.